 We track traffic patterns throughout the URL (website) registered to us.

-We may automatically collect general statistical information on our website about visitors to our website, such as IP addresses, browsers used, dates visited, pages visited and number of visitors.
+We may automatically collect general statistical information on our website and social media platforms about visitors, such as IP addresses, browsers used, dates visited, pages visited and number of visitors.
 However, such information does not refer to individuals by name or their contact details.
-We use this data in aggregate to improve our website.
+We use this data in aggregate to improve our website and social media platforms.
 We may provide such aggregated data to third parties, but in so doing, we do not provide personal information without the individual's consent.